What We Do

 We build 1,000 days champions within the U.S. business, government, and civil society communities and promote action and investment in early nutrition by:

 - Informing key audiences about the impact and cost-effectiveness of investing in nutrition during the critical 1,000 day window.

 - Engaging new actors to partner and invest in efforts to improve maternal and child nutrition.

 - Catalyzing collaboration and partnership across sectors.

 In order to accelerate global action and investment to address the crisis of maternal and child undernutrition, U.S. Secretary of State Hillary Rodham Clinton, then-Irish Minister for Foreign Affairs Micheál Martin and a community of global leaders launched the 1,000 Days Partnership in September 2010.
-The 1,000 Days partnership works to achieve measurable benchmarks in improving nutrition in the 1,000 days between September 2010 and June 2013 and encourages support for the Scaling Up Nutrition (SUN) movement which seeks to coordinate and accelerate international efforts to combat undernutrition.
+The 1,000 Days partnership also encourages support for the Scaling Up Nutrition (SUN) movement of governments, the UN, civil society and private sector which seeks to coordinate and accelerate international efforts to combat undernutrition.

 To support the 1,000 Days Partnership and the global SUN movement, a U.S.-based hub was formed in June 2011, by InterAction, a coalition of U.S.-based international relief and development organizations, and the Global Alliance for Improved Nutrition (GAIN) in collaboration with the U.S. Department of State.
 As a hub, we help focus attention on the 1,000 day window of opportunity for impact, engage the private sector, civil society, and government in the U.S. in efforts to improve maternal and young child nutrition throughout the world, and promote partnerships across these sectors to achieve a scale change in improving nutrition.